TeekayJnr/QR-Code-Component-Challenge/README.md

 ## Overview

 This is my qr-code component design.
-I did the best I could.
-For some reason tho, the DIV just wont center even after using CSS display flexbox.
+Used display flex to center the content but still cant get my way around media queries.

 ### Links